White Gas

 It is essentially a highly refined version of unleaded gasoline that has been cleaned and modified to work well in camping equipment, specifically lanterns and camp stoves.
 Because it works so well for campers and backpackers, it makes a great source of fuel for lanterns and stoves stored for emergencies.

 Though most camping stoves can burn both white gas and unleaded gasoline, over time, the impurities contained in unleaded gas can hurt the overall function of stove burners.
-White gas is by far, the better choice.
+White gas is generally considered a better choice for camping stoves due to its cleaner burning and reduced residue.

-It cannot be used as a gasoline substitute.
+It cannot be used as a gasoline substitute for motor vehicles.

 How does white gas perform?

-White gas burns clean, fast, and extremely bright, and has no noticable odor.
-It peforms well in below-freezing temperatures, making it a very reliable fuel.
+White gas burns clean, fast, and extremely bright, and has no noticeable odor.
+It performs well in below-freezing temperatures, making it a very reliable fuel.

 Fuel comparison

 Besides burning cleaner, white gas has a higher heat output than both propane and kerosene.
-Less of it is required to perform the same task, requiring a shorter cook time.
-White gas is one-third the cost of propane cylinders.
+Less of it is required to perform the same task, which can result in shorter cooking times.
+Additionally, white gas is often more cost-effective than propane cylinders, although the "one-third the cost" claim may vary by market and supplier.
 It does not give off black smoke and toxic fumes like gasoline or kerosene.
-Small fuel bottles are re-fillable, with no disposal considerations as there is with butane.
+Small fuel bottles are re-fillable, with no disposal considerations in the same way as single-use canisters for butane.

 Brands selling white gas